LiberationFrequency/fsradio/README.md

 Known issues:
 ------------------------------------
-* There is something wrong with the FM signal.
+* There is something wrong with the FM signal strength.
 It is also not sure what measurement unit it is.
-* The timezone in date show is wrong.
-Fix it asap!
-(You can use it as timesync, if no internet connection is available, e.g. RasPI.)
+* '... date show' shows +-offset for a negative offset and lack a zero.
+* The timesync seems only to operate in FM.
+Maybe a problem in the firmware, not by the script.
 * It is too slow.
 * No manual available at the moment.
 * Not an issue of the script, but if you use systemd-resolved with the option `[!UNAVAIL=return]`